 SOURCE: Weldon Cooper Center analysis of program statutes and Virginia Tax guidelines.
+Legend:

+Meets criteria

-Legend: Meets criteria Partially meets criteria Does not meet criteria constraints, be innovative and have growth potential, and generate potential spillover effects benefiting the public at large.
+Partially meets criteria

+Does not meet criteria

+The incentives are also not effectively targeted to the appropriate businesses.
+Qualifying businesses for equity investment incentives should be young companies that face funding constraints, are innovative and have growth potential, and generate potential spillover effects benefiting the public at large.
 The angel investment tax credit generally meets some of the criteria for effectively targeting businesses, but neither it nor the capital gains subtraction requires evidence that the business be innovative or have growth potential.
 This may explain why some businesses, such as brew pubs, have benefited from investments supported by the angel investment tax credit.